 With Doofinder you will be able to see, among other data:

-With this data alone and what we have explained in this ebook, you already have a lot to do to increase sales. 😉
+With these facts plus what we have explained in this post, you have plenty of material to increase your store’s conversions. 😉

 Do you know what’s missing now?